Adafruit 2.13" Monochrome eInk / ePaper Display FeatherWing - 250x122 Monochrome with SSD1680

 Easy e-paper finally comes to your Feather, with this breakout that's designed to make it a breeze to add a monochrome eInk display.
 Chances are you've seen one of those new-fangled 'e-readers' like the Kindle or Nook.
 They have gigantic electronic paper 'static' displays - that means the image stays on the display even when power is completely disconnected.
 The image is also high contrast and very daylight readable.
 It really does look just like printed paper!

-The FeatherWing sports a 2.13" monochrome (black and white) display.
-It's higher resolution than our 2.13" Tri-Color display with 250x122 black pixels on a white-ish background.
-The monochrome displays also take a lot less time to update, only a couple seconds instead of 15 seconds!
+The FeatherWing sports a 2.13" monochrome (black and white) display with 250x122 black pixels on a white-ish background.
+The monochrome displays take a lot less time to update than our tri-color e-Ink displays, only a couple of seconds instead of 15 seconds!

 Using our CircuitPython or Arduino libraries, you can create a 'frame buffer' with what pixels you want to have activated and then write that out to the display.
 Most simple breakouts leave it at that.
 But if you do the math, 250 x 122 pixels x 2 colors = 7.6 KBytes.
 Which won't fit into many microcontroller memories.
 Heck, even if you do have 32KB of RAM, why waste 8KB?